 - Use fresh Parmesan cheese if possible.

-- Serve with additional Parmesan topping.
+- Serve with an additional Parmesan topping.

 Recipe Notes